-This Saturday is Constitution Day.
-Every July 9, Australia celebrates the date that our Constitution became law in the year 1900.
+On July 9 it will be Constitution Day, when Australia celebrates the date that our Constitution became law in the year 1900.
 Well, not so much “celebrates”, as “ignores”.
-Unlike in many other countries, Constitution Day is not a public holiday here, and if you took a poll, I’m sure only a tiny minority of people would know of its existence.
+Unlike in many other countries, Constitution Day is not a public holiday here, and only a tiny minority of people know of its existence.

-His surname is an anglicised form of the Welsh name Gruffudd, the meaning of which is not certain, but is thought to mean something like “lord with a strong grip”, or “strong lord”.
-The name was commonly used amongst medieval Welsh royalty.
-Gruffudd ap Llywelyn was an 11th-century Welsh ruler who fought against England – this may explain why Samuel Griffith called his son Llewellyn.
+The surname Griffith is an anglicised form of the Welsh name Gruffudd, and this spelling has been in use since the Middle Ages.
+The meaning of Gruffudd is not certain, but is thought to mean something like “lord with a strong grip”, or “strong lord”.

 The name Gruffud was commonly used amongst medieval Welsh royalty, and Gruffudd ap Llywelyn was an 11th-century Welsh ruler who fought against England.
 (Sir Samuel Griffith, always proud of his Welsh heritage, named his son Llewellyn).

 Griffith is a name from our Federation history that’s traditional but still stands out from the crowd.
 It’s strong, but has a pleasantly soft sound; it looks distinguished and sounds smart, yet doesn’t seem elitist or nerdy.
 I admit it’s a tiny bit awkward to say, which means Griff as a nickname is almost certain to be used on an everyday basis.

 Griffith received an approval rating of 78%, making it one of the highest-rated names of 2011.
 38% of people thought it was okay, while only 2% hated it.